 7. Study the Anime Style

-Fortunately there are plenty of tutorials here on AnimeOutline to help you study the style.
+To make art that looks like anime and manga you have to understand their defining characteristics.
+Fortunately there are plenty of tutorials here on AnimeOutline to help you study these styles.
 Simply see the Anime & Manga Drawing Tutorials section and pick whatever it is you are interested in drawing.

 Doing the exercises and applying the drawing tips suggested above will help you with the basics of drawing anime.
 Once you you have a fairly steady hand with good control of your pen or pencil and feel that you have a good grip on drawing basic lines and shapes you can move on to more advanced aspects of drawing such as perspective, color and shading.